Skip to main content

 8 Ventilation and Airflow

 Outdoor timber must be able to dry quickly after rain.
 Ventilation allows moisture to escape before decay begins.
 This is the most overlooked factor in outdoor timber durability.
+People fuss endlessly over which oil to use, then butt deck boards so tight together there's zero airflow.
+The truth is, a board that can breathe will outlast a choked one with the best finish applied.

 • Create airflow cavities behind cladding – at least 20mm depth